zulip/zulip-gci/tasks/2017/node-coverage.md

 You should definitely read how our JavaScript unit tests work and how to write them: http://zulip.readthedocs.io/en/latest/testing/testing-with-node.html.

+You will be writing node tests for Zulip's webapp repository [`zulip/zulip`](https://github.com/zulip/zulip).
-You can find all our existing node tests in `frontend_tests/node_tests`.
+You can find all our existing node tests in `frontend_tests/node_tests` directory.

 ## Task Description

 Let *file* be the file and *functions* be the functions in *file* listed in the task that brought you here.
+Again, all files/functions are in the [`zulip/zulip`](https://github.com/zulip/zulip) repository.

 **Tip:** All files can be found in directory `static/js/<file>`, where `<file>` is *file*.
 The corresponding file you should add tests to is `frontend_tests/node_tests/<file>`, where `<file>` is *file*.